Symbolism in your Ceremony

 What is hand-fasting?

-Hand-fasting pre-dates modern Christian weddings in our society.
+Hand-fasting, or hand-binding, pre-dates modern Christian weddings in our society.
 The hand-fasting was the centre of the ceremony.
+In the pagan tradition, a “handfasting ceremony” is the entire ceremony within which the hands are bound in some way.

 There are all sorts of traditions about ways of tying hands and their meanings.
 I do have one friend who had the pagan traditional ceremony seven years running, as each time they only married for a year and a day.
 Once tied, their hands had to remain so for 24 hours.
 You really get to know every aspect of your spouse in this case (think “going to the loo”!).
 After seven years, they had the legal ceremony and reserve future hand-fasting for renewing their vows.

-I often use this within a celebrant ceremony, and the joy of it is in its symbolism and adaptability.
+I often use some sort of “hand-binding” within a celebrant ceremony, and the joy of it is in its symbolism and adaptability.

 What’s the procedure?

-Most couples have a simple tie which they or their celebrant makes or sources for them.
-Alternatively, the couple find their own ties.
+Most couples have a simple tie or ribbons which they create or find or their celebrant makes or sources for them.
 Using material from the dress is a great idea, or clothing like scarves and ties which belonged to someone significant in the couple’s lives.
 I’ve learned much about traditional hand-fasting ceremonies from my colleague – now friend – Georgina Syrett Armstrong-Smith.
 Georgina inspired me to use the “pagan” hoop and wand hand-fasting method at a wedding ceremony I created.

 Handfasting Hoop and Wand Style